'You feel comfortable in this place': Viktor Hovland readies for PGA Championship in his adopted home state

 “It’s all about percentages, right?
 If you know deep inside, if you evaluate the shot or the hand you just played, that’s essentially how you get better.
 That stuff is still going to happen to you.
 But the punishment is probably going to be less and less over time.”

 At Southern Hills, Hovland will likely play in front of a healthy contingent of local fans.
-That’s something he relished when OSU won the 2018 National Championship on home soil at Karsten Creek.
+That’s something he relished when OSU won the 2018 National Championship on home soil at Karsten Creek in 2018.
 If Hovland is in contention on Sunday, Bratton says, maybe the crowd becomes a 15th club.

 As for the Cowboys’ record in majors — Bob Tway’s 1986 PGA title marks OSU’s only major win — and a chance to lock up a first career major down the road from Stillwater this week?